 My country, Mirrah, is a country surrounded by various others and always simply in the midst of wars.
 So you’re recognized as coming of age by joining an order of knights and distinguishing yourself on the battlefield.

-Most seem to start as standard life infantry for their local lord from a very young age and spend most of their youth training their technique or fighting on the front lines.
+Most seem to start as standard light infantry for their local lord from a very young age and spend most of their youth training their technique or fighting on the front lines.
 If they survive a few battles and earn some achievements in the process, they can be promoted to the lord’s knights.
 While this may seem relatively easy to accomplish, the training leading up to it likely prepared them for this advancement.
 In order to master this traditional order’s unique sword technique, recruits must meet a high skill cap, so all of them either have the talent or put in the effort to earn their vows to the feudal lord.
 The Mirrah Knights are the elite, glorious defenders armed with both the strength and experience to hold back the enemy.
 And as their shields decorated with what appear to be blazing flames signify, they have not only the power to survive but the resolution to die for their country.
 Rising through the ranks in Mirrah doesn’t automatically better your chances at survival, but it does afford you some glory and luxuries that your common peasant in the army couldn’t ever dream of.

 The knights wear finely-sewn hats and vests and the like while off the battlefield.
 Such fancy clothes are just for pure pomp and etiquette, but they still show off the knights’ riches and status.
 Mirrah knights live better than anyone born among the poor — the rewards for their merits, loyalty, and everyday hazards of the job.
 It’s also doubles as a lure for the able but needy wanting to escape destitution.
 In terms of style, the clothes resemble renaissance Spain, which is the intent.
-According to the Dark Souls II: Design Works interview, Lucatiel’s design had originally been intended for a Don Quixote-type character before the idea was scrapped and recycled during the game’s turbulent development.
+According to game director Yui Tanimura in the Dark Souls II: Design Works interview, Lucatiel’s design had originally been intended for a Don Quixote-type character before the idea was scrapped and recycled during the game’s turbulent development.
 This distinctly Spanish flair could be why the name Mirrah (ミラ) resembles the Spanish word mirar (ミラル) meaning “to look” or “watch” — fitting for a country always on guard against enemy invasion.
-And this culture certainly goes beyond just Lucatiel, for the rapier forged by a Mirrah blacksmith is dubbed Espada Ropera, the formal Spanish name for rapiers meaning “dress sword”, complementing the knights’ fancy clothes.
+And this culture certainly goes beyond just Lucatiel, for the rapier forged by a Mirrah blacksmith is dubbed Espada Ropera — the formal Spanish name for rapiers meaning “dress sword”, complementing the knights’ fancy clothes.

-On the subject, the blacksmith Llewellyn, or Lind, (リンド) makes this rapier and other products from geisteel, or “gran steel” (グラン鋼) in possible reference to the Spanish grande meaning “big”.
+On the subject, the famed blacksmith Llewellyn, or Lind, (リンド) makes this rapier and other simple but excellent products from geisteel, or “gran steel” (グラン鋼) in possible reference to the Spanish grande meaning “big”.
 True to its name, the steel is a rare and hard to produce but excellent alloy invented in Mirrah and used in creating its weapons and armor.
 Considering this, it is probably used in the creation of the Mirrah Knights’ armor, though we are provided no examples of what such armor even looks like let alone is forged with.
 The closest example is the equipment worn by Creighton, a knight of Mirrah who has slightly modified his armor.
 This leads to the description questioning if it is actually an elaborate fake, but Cale confirms that Creighton was a bloodthirsty killer who had become a “pariah” of the Mirrah Knights and thus was once a real member. (item descriptions in Dark Souls III (DS3) reaffirm his membership) His equipment is therefore unquestionably authentic if somewhat different from the standard armor worn by the Mirrah Knights.
 So, what are the differences?

 Iron mask made from an unusual technique.
 Personal effect of Creighton the Wanderer.

-The design of the eastern country Mirrah’s order of knights is seen, but were original improvements made?
+The design of the eastern country of Mirrah’s order of knights is seen, but were original improvements made?
 Its appearance is somewhat different from the regular one.
 Might be an elaborate fake.

 Crieghton’s iron mask and chainmail are said to be made using an “unusual technique” befitting armor of elite soldiers, though there is no mention of the iron being geisteel.
 With that in mind, these alleged modifications may be referring to his cape and the actual mask since the helmet and chainmail themselves resemble those worn by Cale, a Mirrah light foot soldier.
 They at least can’t be referring to the distinct image of a blue stag’s head adorning his surcoat, as this exact same image is emblazoned on the surcoat of Benhart — the deer’s antlers are also depicted on the warrior of Jugo’s old parma.
 This well-worn and slightly smelly armor is equipment that Benhart picked up during his travels because he took a liking to them, so Creighton can’t be wearing a Jugan crest at the very least.
 It is thus more than likely the crest of Mirrah. (a fact later made explicit in these items’ descriptions in DS3) Stags often symbolize pride and protection, and Buddhism considers deers to be symbols of peace, harmony, and longevity — making it is the perfect coat of arms for a country like Mirrah.